Bangchan General Assembly: History

 No vehicle production was reported for 2005.

 Brands

 Since its inception, BGAC has assembled models from 14 or 15 different brands.
-They include, Daihatsu, Opel and Honda.
+They include, Daihatsu, Opel, Holden and Honda.
 Daihatsu production ended in 1998.
 Commercial vehicles of the brands Foton and Tata (since 2017) are also assembled.
 Since 2017, BGAC has been operating together with Mercedes-Benz (Thailand) Ltd. a delivery center for new vehicles.

 Production of Neta electric vehicles is scheduled to start in 2023.